webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 * If packet loss is below 2%, the bandwidth estimate is increased.

 Packet loss measurements are taken frequently.
-Depending on the paired communication protocol, packet loss may be either be explicitly communicated (as with TWCC) or inferred (as with TMMBR/TMMBN and REMB).
+Depending on the paired communication protocol, packet loss may either be explicitly communicated (as with TWCC) or inferred (as with TMMBR/TMMBN and REMB).
 These percentages are evaluated over time windows of around one second.

 The delay-based controller cooperates with the loss-based controller, and looks at the variations in